ugSUBMARINE/local-colabfold-server/README.md

         * number of recycles
         * whether to use amber relax or not
 *   Downloading the results with the right user name from downloads
-    * This contains a zip file with all the results from colabfold except from the `envs` directory due to its size
+    * This contains a zip file with all the results from colabfold or alphafold3 except from the `envs` directory due to its size

 ### Intentional restrictions
   +   One token can only queue **3 jobs** so the server can't get overfilled with requests